eclipse-edc/DataDashboard/README.md

 - `menuItems` ([MenuItem](projects/dashboard-core/src/lib/models/menu-item.ts) Array): Configure the menu items (views) of the dashboard.
 Set the icon, text, router path and view description (for the home view) for each item.
 - `healthCheckIntervalSeconds` (number): Sets the interval in seconds to check if the connection to the current connector is still established.<br>__Default__: `30`
 - `enableUserConfig` (boolean): If enabled, the user has the ability to add connectors within the dashboard.
-This user-specific configuration is currently stored in the local storage of the browser, including auth keys.
+This user-specific configuration is currently stored in the local storage of the browser, including auth keys.<br>
+__Default__: `false`<br>
-So to have it said, be aware of the danger that secrets stored in local storage pose.<br>__Default__: `false`
+⚠️ _So to have it said, be aware of the danger that secrets stored in local storage pose._

 ### Base Path
 The angular application wrapper supports dynamic base path configuration at runtime to enable the use of